samlawski/codecookies/flask-2-tutorial/11-cookies-in-flask.md

 var $numberOfItems = document.querySelector('.shoppingCart__number--js')
 ```

-Add this line to your JavaScript file. _(Side note: The `$` in the beginning of the variable name is a pattern I use to recognize later that this variable represents a selector object easily.
+Add this line to your JavaScript file. _(Side note: The `$` at the beginning of the variable name is a pattern I use to recognize later that this variable represents a selector object easily.
 It's not necessary, though.)_

 We want to increase the number of items in my shopping cart whenever the "+" button is clicked.
 The other button should always decrease the number of items in the shopping cart every time the button is clicked.
 But the number shouldn't be able to go below 0.